 Photo by @kylebts

 The dense pine forests stand out like jagged teeth against the skyline, creating a dramatically defined horizon.
-But what really shines, are the 300 lakes sprinkled across the Mesa.
+But what really shines, are the 300 lakes sparkling across the Mesa.
 In the calm of night, the lakes' surface becomes still pools as reflective as a mirror, which only adds to the immersive experience.
-Once you find your perfect lake, relax shore side and watch the stars move across the sky above you while reflecting below simultaneously.
+Once you find your perfect lake, relax shore side and watch the stars move across the sky while reflecting below simultaneously.

 Photo by @q4pphotography

 While Colorado National Monument and Grand Mesa have plenty of locations to stargaze from, Miracle Rock has one specific destination, but it’s a pretty miraculous one.
 In Glade Park behind Colorado National Monument, a 12,000-ton boulder sits upright at the end of a ridgeline cliff, perfectly balanced on a beam that, in places, is no wider than 4 inches.
 Standing over 84 feet tall, this giant rock resembles a potato, but at night it takes on a life of its own.

 During the day, Miracle Rock will spark your imagination trying to figure out how mother nature managed to wrangle such a massive boulder into such a precarious position, and the night sky only intensifies the mystery.
 Witnessing the bright belt of the Milky Way arc over a 24,000,000-pound potato is about as otherworldly as it gets.